Dan Golinsky

 October 10, 1952- November 12, 2016

 Born on a United States Air Force Base in Nagoya, Japan, excitement followed Dan Golinsky everywhere he went.
-Dan spent his formative years in Montgomery, Alabama, the middle child of loving parents Leon Golinsky and Sara Franco Golinsky, where he left his mark clear on those around him.
+Dan spent his formative years in Montgomery, Alabama, the middle child of Leon Golinsky and Sara Franco Golinsky.
 Together with older brother Billy and younger brother Larry, Dan grew up surrounded by loving family, who urged happiness, pride and determination above all else.
-Dan used his time wisely, working to become a star player on the high school football team and winning elections to make him president of his high school.
-After high school, Dan attended the University of Alabama, where he was a proud brother of the Zeta Beta Tau fraternity and graduated Phi Beta Kappa, eventually attending the University of Alabama Law School as well.
+Along the way, Dan lived up to being the raucous middle child bringing smiles to those around him.